 Policies and Procedures

 In addition to departmental procedures listed below, the student must also follow the Standards and Procedures of the University.
-Standards and Procedures for Graduate Study at UCLA are published by the Graduate Division, and are available to all students from the Student and Academic Affairs Section, 1255 Murphy Hall.
+Standards and Procedures for Graduate Study at UCLA are published by the Division of Graduate Education.
 Additional advice or help can be obtained from the Student Affair Officer in the Department or from the Graduate Advisor.

 The following are particularly important items of information for maintaining oneself in good standing with the University and the Department.

 Graduate students will receive a letter grade for their course work with the following exceptions: Students with a minimum GPA of 3.0 may elect S/U (Satisfactory/Unsatisfactory) grading in one graduate or upper division course outside the major field each quarter, in addition to those courses offered for mandatory S/U grading.
-596 courses may be given a letter grade, but the 597 and 599 courses must be graded on a S/U basis.
+The 596 courses may be given a letter grade, but the 597 and 599 courses must be graded on a S/U basis.
 The grade S is given for work, which is of B or better quality.
 Instructors may also assign the grade I (Incomplete) for students whose work is of passing quality but incomplete for a good cause.
-Incompletes must be removed by the end of the next full quarter of residence at which time they lapse to F or U. To remove an I grade, or an F from a lapsed I, the student must finish the work assigned by the instructor, and submit a “Petition for the Removal of an Incomplete Grade”.
+Incompletes must be removed by the end of the next full quarter of residence at which time they lapse to F or U. To remove an I grade, or an F from a lapsed I, the student must finish the work assigned by the instructor, and work with the department SAO to submit a grade change.

 Graduate students are expected to maintain a GPA of 3.0.
 Those failing to do so will be placed on scholarship probation.
-Students enter probationary status when their cumulative grade-point average falls below 3.0 or if their grade point average in two successive quarters is below 3.0.
-The status of the student is determined by the Dean of the Graduate Division.
-Should the student be permitted to continue his/her graduate studies, prompt improvement must be demonstrated to avert dismissal.
+Students enter probationary status when their cumulative grade-point average falls below 3.0.
+The status of the student is determined by the Dean of the Division of Graduate Education.
+Should the student be permitted to continue their graduate studies, prompt improvement must be demonstrated to avert dismissal.
 Students whose grade-point average falls below 3.0 due to I grades which have lapsed to F after the following quarter will be allowed the opportunity to remove the F within a specific period before action for dismissal is taken.

 Three graduate courses per quarter (12 units) are considered the normal course load for graduate students.
-Financial aid, assistantships, university housing and the like have specific requirements concerning the number of courses that a student must be enrolled in, and the student should consult the financial aid publications for this information.
+Financial aid, fellowships, teaching assistantships, university housing and the like have specific requirements concerning the minimum number of units that a student must be enrolled in.
 The Department expects that students maintain full-time status.
-Part-time students are accepted only in rare instances.

-Unless a formal leave of absence has been granted, or if a student is eligible for the Filing Fee, he or she is expected to register in all three-quarters of the academic year, including the quarter in which the degree is to be conferred.
+Unless a formal leave of absence has been granted, or if a student is eligible for the Filing Fee, students are expected to register in all three-quarters of the academic year, including the quarter in which the degree is to be conferred.

 If, as a registered student, all requirements for a degree are completed with the exception of the filing of the dissertation and/or the final examination, M.A. or Ph.D., students may be eligible to pay a filing fee instead of the normal registration fees during the quarter in which the degree is to be awarded.
 Four conditions must be satisfied to be eligible: (1) All formal requirements with the exception of the aforementioned filings must be completed before the first day of classes; (2) Since last being registered and up to the first day of classes, the student’s combined use of University facilities and faculty time must not exceed 12 hours; (3) During the quarter in question, the dissertation committee suggested only stylistic and/or typographical changes in the dissertation or, in the case of M.A. examinations, the faculty only administered the examination; and (4) if subject to the doctoral In-candidacy Fee Offset Program, the student must have been registered in the previous quarter.